pranavsinghps1/DEDL/README.md

-- DEDL/ Segmentation with APP/Semantic Segmentation with APP.ipynb contains the training code for Training segmentation architecture with Autoencoder post-processing.
+- DEDL/ Segmentation with APP/Segmentation with APP.ipynb contains the training code for Training segmentation architecture with Autoencoder post-processing.